-The Foundation is governed by a nine-member Board of Directors comprised of business and education professionals.
-The Board is comprised of a majority of enrolled tribal members and meets on a monthly basis to review grant proposals and scholarship applications.
+The Foundation is a non-profit organization composed of 4 full-time professional staff and a nine-member Board of Directors.
+The Board is a majority of enrolled tribal members who meet on a monthly basis to review grant proposals and scholarship applications.

 Grants to Organizations

 Through the generosity of donors, the Foundation is able to support activities directly related to the social enhancement and cultural preservation of Dakota people.
 Awards are based on the availability of funds which are raised through direct mail appeals, voluntary contributions, testamentary bequests, and interest on investments.

 The Foundation does not fund political campaigns, lobbying, existing government programs or services.
 Nor will it fund religious organization related fundraisers or benefits.